csvprobotica/HypeTech_QR_Elite_2026/schemes/README.md

 5. **Soft correction (wall nearby):** if the secondary sensor detects less than 16 cm, the robot softly corrects (20°) toward the corner side; if the primary sensor detects less than 8 cm, it softly corrects toward the opposite side.
 6. **Final sequence:** upon completing 12 corners (3 laps of 4 corners each), the robot stops, waits, moves forward a bit more, and stops for good once the **front** sensor again reads a distance smaller than the front distance stored at the start of the run (this replaces the color-line detection used in the previous version).

-*(Note: a `StopWatch` is still declared in the code but not yet used to measure time — it could be used in a future iteration to record lap time as a performance metric.)*

-*(If you have a flowchart, link it here)*

 **Front emergency maneuver (new in this version):**
 If the front sensor detects an obstacle closer than 10 cm: the robot stops, steers the wheels toward the side with more free space (comparing left vs. right distance), reverses for 400 ms in that direction, and then turns sharply (60°, stronger than the normal 45° turn) toward the opposite side before resuming forward motion — a "three-point" maneuver to get unstuck without relying on operator intervention.